OPEN ENROLLMENT

 General Enrollment Questions

-- Minimum Compensated Hours – You must have a minimum number of compensated hours (such as HW, SK, VC, etc.) based on your employment status: Full-time employees – at least 40 hours; Half-time employees – at least 20 hours
+- Minimum Compensated Hours – You must have a minimum number of compensated hours (such as HW, SK, VC, etc.) based on your employment status as follows:

 - Retirement Contribution – You must continue to be a contributing member to the Los Angeles City Employee's Retirement System (LACERS) or, if authorized by your Memorandum of Understanding, Los Angeles Fire & Police Pensions (LAFPP)